Frequently Asked Questions

 - The Poison Help number will work anywhere in the United States and Poison Center specialists are trained to assess and make decisions on the best care for your situation.

-- Our most frequent callers are mothers or daycare providers taking care of children under the age of 5 years old.
+- Our most frequent callers are caregivers of children under the age of 5 years old.

-- The busiest time for the Poison Center is during the summer months since children play both inside and outside the house and more things available for them to get into.
+- The busiest time for the Poison Center is during the summer months since children play both inside and outside the house and there are more things available for them to get into.

 - The busiest time of the day for the Poison Center is in the evenings between dinner and bedtime.